 To satisfy Ofgem on point (b), as indicated in Example 8, we would expect the isolation to incorporate a non-return valve.
 Ofgem is currently considering other possible mechanisms of demonstrating isolation, and might update information on this in the future, but at this stage a non-return valve would be considered a necessary condition for the case of a concession based on "decentralised plant" to be considered.

-On (c), for example, note that any heat use outside of a building (e.g. external pipework) would mean that a meter could not be installed on the NIRHI-relevant heating system to account solely for an eligible use, and therefore the distributed ineligible plant scenario would not apply.
+On (c), for example, note that any heat use outside of a building (e.g. external pipework) would mean that this could not be treated as an eligible use, and therefore the distributed ineligible plant scenario would not apply.